-Keep reading to learn why the real estate market in Philadelphia just might be the perfect match for rental property investors in 2020.
+Keep reading to learn why the real estate market in Philadelphia is attracting rental property investors in 2021.

 Although population growth in Pennsylvania has begun to slow after two decades of growth, the Philadelphia-Harrisburg corridor continues to grow.
 Since 2010, the southeastern part of the state where Philadelphia is located has grown overall by 1.8%.

 - Philadelphia is the largest city in Pennsylvania with a population of nearly 1.6 million people and over 6.1 million residents in the greater metropolitan area.